smf-steve/assignment-grading/process.md

 # Installation, Assignment, and Grading Process

 ## Prerequisites:
-   - Establish a Github Account (with ssh-key authentication)
+   - Establish a GitHub Account (with ssh-key authentication)
    - Configure a user.name and user.email value in your global git config file
      ```
      git config --set user.name=""
      git config --set user.email=""
      ```
     -- not this this must be the same as what is set for github website, etc.
-    --  becaue when you build the template directory this is what is is set to be.
+    --  because when you build the template directory this is what is is set to be.

-   - Create a Github Organization for a GitHub Classroom: *${GITHUB_ORG}*
+   - Create a GitHub Organization for a GitHub Classroom: *${GITHUB_ORG}*
-   - Enroll in Github Classroom
+   - Enroll in GitHub Classroom
-   - Create a Github Classroom and identify it's URL: *${CLASSROOM_URL}*
+   - Create a GitHub Classroom and identify it's URL: *${CLASSROOM_URL}*
    - Upload a class roster, which students will use to link to their GitHub accounts.

 ## Installation Process for a Single Class (*${CLASSROOM_DIR}*)